What is an Accounts Receivable Aging Report?

 How Does an Accounts Receivable Aging Report Work?

-At its core, the AR aging report sorts unpaid invoices into age categories based on how long they’ve been past due.
+At its core, the AR ageing report sorts unpaid invoices into age categories based on how long they’ve been past due.
 Here’s how it typically works:

 1. Collect all outstanding invoice data – Firm systems or accounting software extracts open invoices